pyTooling/pyTooling.TerminalUI/doc/Dependencies.rst

 further.

-.. rubric:: Manually Installing Documentation Requirements
+.. rubric:: Manually Installing Publishing Requirements

 Use the :file:`dist/requirements.txt` file to install all dependencies via ``pip3``.
 The file will recursively install the mandatory dependencies too.